 This report was developed to share the findings with the institutions that expressed their concern for student health and safety by supporting Alfred University in this study.
 We also hope this report will raise the awareness of the general public in the United States about the prevalence and nature of this problem.

 (1) (Editor's Note: As a result of a hazing incident at Alfred University in the fall of 1998, President Edward G. Coll, Jr., created an investigation commission.
 The Commission suspected that hazing to join athletic teams was pervasive on the nation's campuses.
 No empirical data could be found, however, prompting the Commission to recommend that Alfred undertake a national baseline study of this issue.
-For more information, contact Alfred University Director of Communications:
+For more information, contact Alfred University Director of Communication: